Distributed graph problems through an automata-theoretic lens: Classification of all problems on paths

 \section{Classification of all \tLCL{} problems on paths}

-We present the classification of all $\LCL$ problems on paths in Table~\ref{tab:cycles}; the detailed proofs of the correctness of the classification are presented in Appendix~\ref{app:path-solvability}.
-In what follows, we discuss the key new aspects in comparison with the case of cycles that we covered in Section~\ref{sec:cycles}.
+So far we have discussed $\LCL$ problems on cycles; let us now have a look at the case of paths.
+We have already presented the classification for both cases in Table~\ref{tab:cycles}.
+In what follows, we discuss the key new aspects that arise in paths in comparison with the case of cycles.

 \paragraph{What is similar: distributed complexity.}

 Broadly speaking, \emph{efficient distributed solvability} on paths is not that different from efficient solvability on cycles.
 Consider an $\LCL$ problem $\Pi$ and the state machine $\M_\Pi$.
 As a first, preprocessing step, we have to \emph{remove all states that are not reachable from a starting state, and all states from which there is no path to an accepting state}---such states can never appear in any feasible labeling of a path.
 The removal of irrelevant states can be done in polynomial time, and hence throughout this work we assume that such states have already been eliminated and, to avoid trivialities, the resulting automaton is nonempty.